This course is an elective course for MSc Life Science and Technology and MSc Chemistry students

 Topics will be discussed based on recent review and research articles, as well as current research within the research institute.

-- Knowledge of novel techniques and approaches to study and manipulate chromatin organization.
+• Will have an overview of novel techniques and approaches to study and manipulate chromatin